-Every year, Gentleman’s Journal boots up our collective brains, plugs into the tech matrix and tries to digitally foresee where the world will be in 12 month’s time.
+Every year, Gentleman’s Journal tries to predict where the tech world will be in 12 month’s time.
 So, before we dive into our predictions for 2020, let’s see how we did in 2019.

 5G development?
 Check.
 Smart speakers becoming even more ubiquitous?
 Absolutely. eSports taking off like never before?
 We were bang on the money.
 Our predictions about a boom in 3D printing, business’ increasing reliance on AI and a new chapter in the modern, tourism-fuelled space race may have been a little wide of the mark, but we’ll take a solid 50% hit rate.
 Let’s see how well we’ll do this year…